-In Denodo, the term “Environment Management” refers to the managing of the metadata of the Denodo installations used at different points of the software deployment lifecycle (e.g. development, staging, production) and/or at different geographical locations.
+In Denodo, the term “Environment Management” refers to the management of the metadata of the Denodo servers used at different locations.

 Certain properties of the metadata elements are considered “environment-dependent”.
-For example, a data source may point to different DBMS installations in the development and production environments, so the access details (URI, access credentials…) for that data source will change depending on the environment.
+For example, a data source may point to a different database depending on the location of the Server.
+In this scenario, the access details (URI, access credentials…) for that data source may be different depending on the environment.

 Denodo manages this situation by introducing the concept of “environment”.
 For each environment, Denodo can generate a file specifying the metadata’s environment-dependent properties (e.g. the URIs and connection details of data sources).
-When loading metadata from a different environment, the process can be configured to use the properties of the target environment instead of the origin ones.
+When loading metadata from a different environment, the metadata can be loaded using the properties of the target environment instead of the original properties.